hubgit/mammoth.js/README.md

 For instance:

     mammoth document.docx output.html --style-map=custom-style-map

 Where `custom-style-map` looks something like:

     p[style-name='Aside Heading'] => div.aside > h2:fresh
     p[style-name='Aside Text'] => div.aside > p:fresh

 Lines beginning with `#` will be ignored.

-#### Markdown

-Using `--output-format=markdown` will cause Markdown to be generated.
-For instance:

-    mammoth document.docx --output-format=markdown

-Markdown support is still in its early stages, so you may find some features are unsupported.

 ### Library